jumpserver/jumpserver/README_EN.md

 - [中文版](https://github.com/jumpserver/jumpserver/blob/master/README.md)

-Jumpserver is the world's first open-source PAM (Privileged Access Management System) and is licensed under the GNU GPL v2.0.
+Jumpserver is the world's first open-source Bastion Host and is licensed under the GNU GPL v2.0.
 It is a 4A-compliant professional operation and maintenance security audit system.

 Jumpserver uses Python / Django for development, follows Web 2.0 specifications, and is equipped with an industry-leading Web Terminal solution that provides a beautiful user interface and great user experience